YanlinMa/a2fp_Maverick/README.md

 Dorothy Ng, Andrea Ma, Denis Duman

 # MadLib
-Selects a text excerpt from Project Gutenberg and replaces words with user input
+Selects from excerpts of Project Gutenberg books and replaces words with user input